 This is my first blog from the dark.
-I feel like I’m sitting still, stuck at the barely visible desk in my photo, aware of sunlight and vast space outside, but not ready to move from the sheltered schoolroom.
+I feel like I’m stuck at the barely visible desk in my photo.
+I’m aware of sunlight and vast space outside, yet not ready to move from the sheltered schoolroom.

-My beloved father — a healthy, active, eternally optimistic, youthful 78-year-old — fell suddenly on February 27 while taking a walk.
-He was diagnosed with a fatal, fast-growing brain tumor in late March, declined with stunning speed after having a stroke, and died on April 15, tax day in the US.
+My beloved father — a healthy, active, eternally optimistic 78-year-old — fell suddenly on February 27 while taking a walk.
+He was diagnosed with a fatal, fast-growing brain tumor in late March, declined with stunning speed after having a stroke, and died April 15, tax day in the US.
 Benjamin Franklin wrote “… in this world nothing can be said to be certain, except death and taxes.”
 These inevitable events will be linked in my mind forever.

 Often, I invite friends, loved ones and clients to use taxing life experiences as opportunities for growth.
 It’s time for me to do the same.
 I am determined to “walk my talk” in uncomfortable territory.

-One of the best things my Dad ever said to me, with a big smile, was this: “When I think of you Julie, I think of ONE BIG LEARN!
-You always are curious about what you can learn in any situation, and that’s a good thing.”
-In that moment, I felt loved and visible for who I am: A passionate, life-long learner.
+One of the best things my Dad ever said to me was this: “When I think of you Julie, I think of ONE BIG LEARN!
+You are curious about what you can learn in any situation, and that’s a good thing.”
+In that moment, I felt loved and visible for who I am: An eager, life-long learner.
 Thanks for seeing that in me, Dad.
 I miss you very much.
 I will keep on learning, even in the dark.